Ben Daniels: Personal life

-Daniels has been in a relationship with actor Ian Gelder since 1993.
+Daniels was in a relationship with actor Ian Gelder from 1993 until the latter's death in May 2024.
 They met during the production of Joe Orton's Entertaining Mr Sloane.
-The couple reside in South London Daniels was already sure of his orientation in his teens (He once remarked: "Out?
-I've never been in.") although he did not discuss the matter with his parents because they did not have a very close emotional relationship.
+The couple resided in South London.
+Daniels was already sure of his orientation in his teens (he once remarked: "Out?
+I've never been in") although he did not discuss the matter with his parents because they did not have a very close emotional relationship.
 He was "cautious about mentioning it when I left drama school, because AIDS was terrifying everyone and there was a huge homophobic backlash".
 He decided to reveal his homosexuality at the age of 24, while appearing in an all-star benefit performance of Martin Sherman's Bent.

 Daniels said in an interview in 2001: "Homophobia is still shockingly prevalent in film and TV.
 I know I've lost work because of being gay, and it is always an issue.
 Even on a serious BBC Two drama, there will be some suit in some office going, "Hmmm, isn't he a poof?"
 I don't consider myself politically gay, but whenever I catch a whiff of that now, I'm on it like a ton of bricks."
 In 2007, Daniels was ranked number 79 in the annual Pink List of 100 influential gay and lesbian people in Britain published by The Independent on Sunday, down from number 47 in 2006.

 In his spare time, he is an amateur painter and a practitioner of Ashtanga yoga.
 From a young age to his early forties, Daniels suffered from sleep paralysis.